 - If the correct procedure is not followed then the purchase is void and an offence is committed by the company and every officer in default.
 An officer in default is liable to a prison term of up to two years or an unlimited fine (section 658).

-The double entry for the purchase of shares out of distributable reserves (assuming the shares are cancelled) is as follows:
+The double entry for the purchase of shares out of distributable reserves with a cancellation of the shares is as follows:

 Dr Distributable reserves (e.g. P&L Reserve) - with the amount paid